-6.2 FOREIGN EMPLOYEES
+5.2 TAXATION OF FOREIGN EMPLOYEES

-The IIT liability of foreign individuals in China depends on the individual's duration of stay in China and their source of income.
+The IIT liability of foreign individuals in China depends on the individual's duration of stay in China.

-A non-resident individual who has worked in China continuously or cumulatively for fewer than 90 days in a tax year is exempted from IIT on income paid by a foreign employer outside of China.
-This means that the individual is only subject to IIT for income they received from Chinese domestic institutions, entities and individuals for work done in China.
+A non-resident individual who has worked in China continuously or cumulatively for fewer than 183 days in a tax year is exempt from IIT on their global income and will only be liable for their locally sourced income within China.
+The Chinese tax year follows the calendar year.